tekgnu/Demo/README.md

 ## VM Create_Demo
 This is just a quick and dirty script to produce a vm or to be looped for a series of vms.

+## pyGetAzInstData
+Python example of using the Azure Invoke-AzVMRunCommand to execute a python3 script on a VM (likely Linux) to output the Azure Instance Metadata.